 - Loose-fill cellulose insulation can settle around and conform to most of the obstructions found in walls and attics.

-- Loose fill cellulose has an R-value of about 3.5 per inch of thickness, compared to fiberglass' R-value between R3 to R4 per inch.
+- Loose-fill cellulose is relatively inexpensive, yet still has an R-value of about 3.5 per inch of thickness, compared to fiberglass' R-value between R3 to R4 per inch.

-- When walls are left closed, injecting loose fill cellulose insulation is one of the few ways of adding insulation.
-One alternative is to pull down the drywall and use fiberglass rolls.
+- When walls are already finished, injecting loose-fill cellulose insulation is one of the few ways of adding insulation.
+One alternative is to pull down the drywall and use fiberglass batts.

 - Cellulose insulation stands up reasonably well against insects and vermin because it is treated with borates.

 - While settling is one of blown-in cellulose insulation's advantages, this can also be a problem, mostly with walls.
 Over time, the insulation can pack down and form pockets above the settled areas.
 These pockets become thermal bridges, which transmit heat or cold into the house.
-Settling in attics is less of a problem for a couple of reasons.
+Settling in attics is less problematic for two reasons.
 First, attic spaces can be overfilled to account for settling.
 Second, when cellulose insulation in attics settles, no empty spaces are formed.

 Is Cellulose Insulation Considered Green?

 With cellulose, eco-friendliness is a debatable issue.
-On one hand, it is green because it uses up to 85 percent recycled materials.
-However, the remaining 15 percent, which is made up of the boric treatment, is the part that can be considered less-than-green because it is a chemical treatment.
+On one hand, it can be considered green because it uses up to 85 percent recycled materials.
+However, the remaining 15 percent, which includes the borate treatment, is less-than-green because it is a chemical treatment.

-With open walls, you can install fiberglass roll insulation.
-Spray-in foam is becoming a favorite method of wall insulation in homes, as well.
+With open walls, you can install fiberglass roll insulation, although spray-applied foam insulation is also possible.

-For attics, the joists are often open and accessible.
-However, because of obstructions like wires (and just because of its sheer ease), cellulose insulation is often blown into attics, as well.
+For attics, the joists are often open and accessible and thus could be insulated with either blow-in cellulose or fiberglass batts.
+However, because of obstructions such as wires (and just because of its sheer ease), cellulose insulation is often blown into attics, as well.

 Is Blown Cellulose Insulation a Fire Hazard?

 Cellulose insulation's source paper in its raw state is combustible.
-However, during manufacturing, cellulose insulation is treated with borates, which are a Class I fire retardant.
-Class I refers to ordinary combustibles such as wood and paper, as opposed to Class II combustibles such as flammable liquids, grease, gasoline, oil, etc.
+However, during manufacturing, cellulose insulation is treated with borates, which are Class I fire retardants.
+Class I refers to ordinary combustibles such as wood and paper, as opposed to Class II combustibles, such as flammable liquids, grease, gasoline, oil, etc.

-As a demonstration of cellulose insulation's fire retarding capacity, it is possible to use a blowtorch to warp a penny on a bed of cellulose insulation, while holding all of this in your hand.
-This demonstrates that, even though the penny is affected, the cellulose will not catch fire.
-It also demonstrates the insulating properties of cellulose insulation, as the hand feels little of the heat produced by the blowtorch.
+As a demonstration of cellulose insulation's fire retarding capacity, it is possible to use a blowtorch to warp a penny resting on a bed of cellulose insulation held in your hand.
+Not only does the cellulose remain unaffected even while the penny begins to melt, but the insulating value of the cellulose is such that no heat is felt by the hand holding the experiment.